- Habitat Home

 Federal agencies should notify NOAA Fisheries in writing as early as possible regarding their planned actions.
 Early coordination can help agencies integrate habitat conservation measures into their plans and may eliminate the need for a full consultation.

 Who Needs a Consultation?

-- The federal government has authorized, funded, or undertaken part or all of a proposed activity.
-For example, if a project proposed by a federal or state agency or an individual requires a federal permit, then the federal agency authorizing the project through the issuance of a permit must consult with NOAA Fisheries Service.
+- A federal agency has authorized, funded, or undertaken part or all of a proposed activity.
+For example, if a project proposed by a federal or state agency or an individual requires a federal permit, then the federal agency authorizing the project through the issuance of a permit must consult with NOAA Fisheries.

 - The action will “adversely” affect EFH.
 An adverse effect is defined as any impact that reduces quality and/or quantity of EFH.
 This includes direct or indirect physical, chemical, or biological alterations of the waters or substrate and loss of, or injury to species and their habitat, and other ecosystem components, or reduction of the quality and/or quantity of EFH.
 Adverse effects may result from actions occurring within EFH or outside of EFH.
 Use NOAA Fisheries’ EFH Mapper tool to determine if the proposed action is located within or adjacent to EFH.

 If a federal agency determines that an action will not adversely affect EFH, no consultation is required.
 Private landowners and state agencies are not required to consult with NOAA Fisheries.

 If a federal agency determines that an action will adversely affect EFH, then:

 - The action agency provides notification of the action to NOAA Fisheries.

 - The action agency submits an EFH Assessment to NOAA Fisheries.

 - NOAA Fisheries reviews the EFH Assessment, and, if necessary, provides EFH Conservation Recommendations to the action agency within 30-60 days.